 - olive oil or bacon fat

-- Adjust the rack in your oven to the middle position and preheat oven to desired temperature (see Cooking Temperature Chart below).
+- Adjust the rack in your oven to the middle position and preheat oven to 450°F.

 - Rinse and scrub each potato.
 Dry each potato thoroughly with a clean towel.

-- Pierce each potato deeply with a fork or sharp knife four (4) times on each side.
+- Pierce each potato with a fork or sharp knife four (4) times on each side.
 This will allow steam to escape during the baking.
-If you don't pierce the potatoes, they may explode during baking in your oven.

-- Rub the outside of the potato with bacon fat, olive oil, vegetable oil, or butter.
-Sprinkle the potatoes all over in kosher or sea salt before baking.
+- Rub the outside of the potato with bacon fat, olive oil, vegetable oil, or butter then sprinkle the potatoes all over in kosher or sea salt before baking.

-- Bake on racks of oven until the outside is crisp and the potato gives a little when lightly squeezed.
+- Bake for 45-55 minutes (depending on size) on a rack lined baking sheet until the outside is crisp and the potato gives a little when lightly squeezed.